 We memorize the names of the apostles in the weeks leading up to conference.
 It’s more interesting to watch when you are familiar with the speakers.
 Learning past presidents of the church is also beneficial as they are often referenced in conference talks.

-One family learns the names of the first presidency by singing their last names to the tune of three little Indians.
+One family learns the names of the first presidency by singing their last names to the tune of 3 Little Indians.

 Perry, Nelson, Oaks and Ballard,